AaarchiGandhi/Cinephile/README.md

 I have used SnackBarService to show messages at the bottom of the application with swiping enabled.
 I have also used this service to prevent users from accessing the favorite module once they have logged out.

-I am still under development, but I am excited to continue adding new features and functionality to Movie-Central-A-Single-Page-App-using-TMDB.
+I am still under development, but I am excited to continue adding new features and functionality to Movie-Hub-Application.
 I hope that this application will become a valuable resource for movie lovers of all ages.

 ## Pro-Tip :
 Go to https://github1s.com/AAARCHIGANDHI/MOVIE-CRUISER-SPA-USING-TMDB-3RD-PARTY-API- for browsing through the code in the browser itself.